dsc-courses/practice.dsc40a.com/problems/wi23-final/wi23-final-q05.md

 # BEGIN SUBPROB

-\[2 points\] Compare the loss after the end of the second iteration to the loss at the end of the firs iteration.
+Compare the loss after the end of the second iteration to the loss at the end of the firs iteration.
 Which of the following facts are true (circle all answers that are correct)?